 Dates and Length of Research

-You must carry out your short-term research residency in July 2023 (July 9th 2023 - July 29th 2023).
-We expect scholars to be in New York for the full 3 weeks during this window to enable them to get the best out of the residency period.
+You must carry out your short-term research residency in July 2024 (July 7th 2024 - July 27th 2024).
+We expect scholars to be in New York or Shanghai for the full 3 weeks during this window to enable them to get the best out of the residency period.

 Scholar Program Benefits